spekarchik/CompassCleaner/MOD_README.md

 ### ✨ What It Does

-Tired of magnetized compasses cluttering your inventory once they're no longer needed?
+Tired of magnetized or renamed compasses cluttering your inventory once they're no longer needed?
-**Compass Cleaner** is a tiny but handy mod that lets you **demagnetize compasses** via a **simple shapeless crafting recipe**:
+**Compass Cleaner** is a tiny but handy mod that lets you **fully reset compasses** via a **simple shapeless crafting recipe** — removing any lodestone binding, custom name, or other NBT data:

 ```
 Input:  [Magnetized Compass]